-The system displays the prodSetup.cfg file.
+The system displays the contents of the prodSetup.cfg file.

-9. Edit the fields in the prodSetup.cfg file to be similar to the following example:
+15. Edit the fields in the prodSetup.cfg file to be similar to the following example:

 Product NumberInstances ServiceVehicle Enabled

-TEST 1 rlv0 1
+TEST 1 r1v0 1

 CMS 1 rxxxxx.x 1

-where rxxxxx.x is the Avaya CMS version number you recorded in Step 4.
+where rxxxxx.x is the Avaya CMS version number you recorded in Step 10.